 It’s important to remember that asset finance is a fixed term contract that cannot be withdrawn over the contract length.
 Don’t forget that a bank can also call in a business overdraft at any time!

-At Coreco we work with specialist providers to ensure you receive the most suitable product with appropriate advice based on current, expert analysis of the asset.
+At Coreco Commercial we work with specialist lenders to ensure you receive the most suitable product with appropriate advice based on current, expert analysis of the asset.

 Also known as ‘lease purchase’, this lets you spread the cost of a purchase over an agreed period.
 When that period ends, you own the asset.
 It is an option well-suited to assets with good value retention and long asset life.